GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 **Update a field of a document**
 Updates a field of a firestore document.

-**Watch a query**
+**Continuously run (watch) a query**
-Executes the query every time a new documents starts or stops matching the query, or a document that matches the query has been changed.
+Runs a query continously, so that every time a new documents starts or stops matching the query, or a document that matches the query has been changed, the variables will be filled with the new results.

 **Write a document to firestore**
 Writes a document (variable) to cloud firestore.